Alex4ndro5/AkwadratDesign/README.md

 ## Models

 Four models were created for the project:
+- **Client Model**
+- **Project Model**
+- **Firm Model**
+- **ProjectFirm Model**
-- **Client Model**: Connected to the Project model through a one-to-many relationship.
+Connected to the Project model through a one-to-many relationship.
 To handle many-to-many relationships, the ProjectFirm model was also generated, linking Project and Firm models.
 The documentation for model creation is included in the .xml file generated with the solution build.

 ## Views